About A. John Peters

 Legislate Based Upon Facts, Not Partisanship

-As your legislator, I feel that with these management, teaching, and technical skills, I’m a willing listener who will be able to respond to you, and work with you and others on solutions to problems we may have in our communities.
+As your senator, I will utilize these management, teaching, and technical skills, I’m a willing listener who will be able to respond to you, and work with you and others on solutions to problems we may have in our communities.
 I hope to meet with you soon so we can get to know each other on ways to improve all of our lives.

 Join Our Campaign